Expat Burnout — What It Is and How to Get Through It

 Make Self-Care a Priority

-Being busy can stop us from checking in with our own emotions but it’s important to take care of yourself first, which might mean you need to change your priorities a little and move self-care to the top of your agenda.
+Being busy can stop us from checking in with our own emotions.
+However, it’s important to take care of yourself first, which might mean you need to change your priorities a little and move self-care to the top of your agenda.
 Taking time to actually recognize your feelings and check in with yourself is something which you should do regularly.
 Give yourself time to relax, slow down, and look after your mental health as it’s possibly even more important than prioritizing your physical health.
 If you’re feeling worn out, then listen to your body and take the hint — ignoring the signs will only make you burn out even more.

 Set Aside Time for Hobbies

 Friendships, exercising, and leisure activities are all aspects of your lifestyle which you shouldn’t have to sacrifice.
-For a lot of people, the first thing they give up when they’re feeling burned out and overwhelmed with their busy schedules are the things that they enjoy the most but this can have a negative impact on your mental health.
+For a lot of people, the first thing they give up when they’re feeling burned out and overwhelmed with their busy schedules are the things that they enjoy the most, but this can have a negative impact on your mental health.

 Staying active also helps to reduce stress, boost your mood, and keep fit so it’s a good idea to make time for it too.
-This could be regular walks around your neighborhood or in your local park, going to the gym, practicing meditation or yoga, or trying out a new exercise class.
+This could be regular walks around your neighborhood or in your local park, going to the gym, if possible, practicing meditation or yoga, or trying out a new (online) exercise class.

 Talk to Those Around You

 Moving abroad is a big step and your friends and family are probably going to want to be updated on how life is in your new city.
 Even though it’s great to have a support network, you might feel a bit of pressure to love every minute, especially when you don’t want to worry your loved ones.
 It’s difficult not to feel as though you should be living your best life but naturally nothing in life is perfect and it’s a completely normal part of the process to have a few bumps along the road!